US Capitol secured, woman dead after rioters stormed the halls of Congress to block Biden's win - KION546

 However, later on in the evening Trump justified the mob’s actions and praised them.

 “These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots who have been badly & unfairly treated for so long.
 Go home with love & in peace.
-Remember this day forever!” he said.
+Remember this day forever!” he said, in a tweet that was later deleted by Twitter.

 Others inside the President’s orbit tweeted their calls for calm as the mob repeatedly attempted to take over the building.

-Note: This story has been updated with additional developments on Wednesday.